Office of the Dean

-Ed Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington Seattle, where he oversees educational opportunities that deepen and enrich the undergraduate experience including First Year Programs, experiential learning programs, academic advising and support, educational assessment, the Center for Teaching and Learning and the University Honors Program.
+Edward Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington where he oversees educational opportunities that deepen and enrich the undergraduate experience including First Year Programs, experiential learning programs, academic advising and support, educational assessment, the Center for Teaching and Learning and the University Honors Program.

 Dr. Taylor is a professor in the UW’s College of Education, which he joined in 1995.
 His research and teaching center on moral dimensions of education and integrative education, leadership in education and social justice, and he has written, taught and presented extensively on these topics.
 In 2013, he co-authored the book Transformative Conversations: A Guide to Mentoring Communities Among Colleagues in Higher Education.
 Other publications include the co-authored Inside the Undergraduate Teaching Experience: The University of Washington’s Growth in Faculty Teaching Study, as well as several journal articles.

-Active in the community, Taylor is a trustee and former regent of Gonzaga University; founding board member of Molo Care, a non-governmental organization helping children in South Africa attend school; founding board member of Rainier Scholars, a scholastic preparation program for high-achieving children of color; is a project sponsor for the Community Center for Education Results’ Road Map Project; and serves on the boards of College Spark Washington, Rwanda Girls Initiative, and Lakeside School.
+Active in the community, Taylor is a trustee of Gonzaga University; founding board member of Rainier Scholars, a scholastic preparation program for high-achieving children of color; and serves on the boards of College Spark Washington, Rwanda Girls Initiative and Lakeside School.
 Nationally, Taylor is a member of the faculty of the Academy for Contemplative and Ethical Leadership, part of the Mind and Life Institute, and was a 2010‑11 Fetzer Institute Fellow.
 Internationally, he has worked with township schools and school leaders in South Africa to help form a coalition of schools to serve children living in township communities.
-In 1999 and 2000, the East Madison YMCA recognized Taylor with the Volunteer of the Year Award.
+In 2014, Taylor received the Distinguished Graduate Award from the UW’s College of Education.